Portfolio-Projects42/front-end-projects/docs-projects/guides/going-buildless/serving.md

 <a href="/index.html">Home Page</a>
 ```

-This link will have the same behaviour on all pages on `modern-web.dev`, namely returning to the Modern Web homepage. but if placed on `developer.mozilla.org`, will link to the MDN homepage, not Modern Web's.
+This link will have the same behaviour on all pages on `modern-web.dev`, namely returning to the WebDevHub homepage. but if placed on `developer.mozilla.org`, will link to the MDN homepage, not WebDevHub's.

 Absolute links containing _only_ a `/` are special, they refer to the web root.
 In most cases, they are synonymous with `/index.html`.